Noble Eagle call down Victory

 The yearbook staff was organized during the second semester.
 Unsure at first if a yearbook was financially feasible, students received tremendous support from parents and friends of the school.
 After much discussion, the staff decided upon the name The Aerie, or the eagle's nest, as the title for the yearbook.

 During the first year students, faculty, and parents worked hard to build a strong school.
-Students organized clubs, participated in athletic and many other extra-curricular events.
+Students organized clubs and participated in athletics and many other extra-curricular events.
 Pleased with the first year's beginning, all of Oak Hall looked forward to moving to the new school campus located on Tower Road in west Gainesville.

 Pictured at Oak Hall School's groundbreaking: Rachel Emmel, Alan Edgar, George Little, Harry Walker, Glenna Brashear, Aden Keeter.
 Kneeling: Robert Head, Headmaster Bishop Blackwell, Ned Scott.